W Hamond - The Original Whitby Jet Store

 Image Credit: Eden Camp Facebook.

 Eden Camp is a 50-minute drive outside of Whitby.
 However, it is worth the travel time.
-It’s one of the biggest museums in the UK, which is solely dedicated to military history, more specifically World War 2; it is located in an old POW camp.
+It’s one of the biggest museums in the UK, solely dedicated to military history, specifically World War 2; it is located in an old POW camp.

-The museum is a fantastic day for all the family, and somewhere children love, even allowing them to learn while having fun.
+The museum is a fantastic day out for all the family and a place children love.
+It even allows them to learn while having fun.
 Don’t worry if you have a dog; dogs are also allowed to learn the history of World War 2 so long as they are on a lead and kept under control at all times!

 7. Spend the day at Robin Hood’s Bay